Our Sustainable Future - CSU, Chico

 - What combination or knowledge and skills are most critical to providing future generations with capacity to address a constantly changing and dynamic world?

 - How and in what ways can engaging students in community activities and research enhance resilience?

-This conference would not be made possible without the generous sponsors and donations we have each year.
+This conference would not be made possible without the many volunteers each year who donate their time and effort to plan and implement this event, in addition to the generous sponsorships and donations we receive each year.
 If you would like to sponsor this year's conference, we are now accepting sponsors for this annual event.
 There are several levels of sponsorship to choose from.
-To become a sponsor and guarantee inclusion in conference promotions and materials submit your sponsorship form by December 12, 2014.
+To become a sponsor and guarantee inclusion in conference promotions and materials submit your sponsorship form by December 9, 2016.